daleblackwood/goshapes/README.md

 You can also use paths to procedurally place instances:
 ![goshapes2](https://user-images.githubusercontent.com/386025/174088773-30d98cad-5912-402b-a485-0c824f798408.gif)
 ^ Notice that the trees above both snap to ground and ignore the footpath.
-This is provided through layer masks.
+This can be toggled by layer masks.

 [Screenshots](https://imgur.com/a/R0b3cXD)